 Just recently, Palbociclib was added to public formularies in Québec, New Brunswick and Saskatchewan.
 This means that if you are living in these provinces you will be able to access this treatment.
 But for the rest of Canada, paying out of pocket or using private insurance is the only option until more provinces add it to their formularies.

 Palbociclib is not the only cancer treatment that is affected by this slow approval process.
 Every new treatment drug that comes to Canada must be reviewed and approved by several decision-making bodies.
 Our 2015 report, Waiting for Treatment, found that a breast cancer treatment can take up to 2 years on average to be approved.
 It also found that the process is not fully transparent and patient input is not always accounted for.
 CBCN fully supports the need for new therapies to be reviewed for safety and efficacy; however, we also understand the need to patients to be able to access clinically beneficial medications in a timely manner.
 To understand more about Canada’s lengthy drug approval process, download our infographic here.

 CBCN continues to advocate to improve access to important breast cancer treatments.
 We are actively reaching out to provincial Ministries of Health to ensure that timely access is a priority in their decision-making process.
 We encourage you do to the same!
 Write your provincial Minister of Health and tell them how important access to quality treatments for metastatic breast cancer is.
-Use our Media Tool-kit to help you prepare your letter and find contact information here.
+Use our Digital Advocacy and Storytelling Toolkit to help you prepare your letter and find contact information here.